microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 ![Release Task 1](images/release-task1.png)

 The `ACCESS_TOKEN` and `REPO` variables are specifically used in the `build.sh`, which is sourced in the `release.sh`.
 As described before, the `ACCESS_TOKEN` is the Personal Access Token that grants access to your git account.
 In this case, the `REPO` variable is set to be the HLD repo.
+You will need to add these variables as Pipeline Variables under the `Variables` tab.

 ![Release Pipeline Variable](images/releases-pipeline-var.png)